google/WebFundamentals/src/content/en/fundamentals/architecture/building-components/best-practices.md

 ### Don't override the page author {: #dont-override }

 It's possible that a developer using your element might want to override some of its initial state.
-For example, changing its ARIA `role` or focusablity with `tabindex`.
+For example, changing its ARIA `role` or focusability with `tabindex`.
 Check to see if these and any other global attributes have been set, before applying your own values.